psycedelicAI/high-security-facility-concept/docs/asset-custody.md

 - removable media

 ## 2. Build Custody Workflows

-Definiera processer för:
+Define processes for:

-- utlämning
+- issuance
-- återlämning
+- return
-- avvikelse
+- deviation
-- spärr
+- revocation
-- återtag
+- recovery
-- förlust
+- loss
 - offboarding

 ## 3. Map Controls to Asset Type

-Bestäm vilka kontroller som gäller för:
+Determine which controls apply to:

 - badges
 - tokens
-- adminlaptops
+- admin laptops
-- userlaptops
+- user laptops
-- flyttbara media
+- removable media

 ## 4. Define Response Levels

-Skapa tydliga nivåer för:
+Create clear levels for:

-- avvikande rörelse
+- anomalous movement
-- utebliven återlämning
+- failure to return
-- misstänkt credential misuse
+- suspected credential misuse
-- otillåten device separation
+- unauthorized device separation

 ## 5. Add Audit & Review

-Bestäm:
+Decide:

-- vem som granskar custody-händelser
+- who reviews custody events
-- hur ofta tillgångar recertifieras
+- how often assets are recertified
-- hur avvikelser ska följas upp
+- how deviations should be followed up
-- hur inventering ska göras
+- how inventory should be performed

 ---

 # Final Note

-En stark asset custody-modell minskar inte bara risken för förlust, utan höjer även säkerhetsnivån genom att göra tillgångars rörelse, användning och ägarskap synliga och kontrollerbara.
+A strong asset custody model not only reduces the risk of loss, but also raises the security level by making asset movement, use, and ownership visible and controllable.

-Den centrala principen i denna modell är:
+The central principle in this model is:

-> **Säkerhetskritiska tillgångar ska vara under aktiv kontroll, inte bara under antagen kontroll.**
+> **Security-critical assets must be under active control, not merely assumed control.**